Budots: Usage in Philippine politics

 During his term as mayor of Davao City, Duterte was seen dancing to budots on two occasions in 2015.
 One video featured Duterte dancing with Cebuano-speaking Americans from Hey Joe Show!
 YouTube channel, while the other clip showed him dancing with local teenagers at a public park.
 The virality of these videos may have helped him win the 2016 presidential elections.
 A discourse published in University of the Philippines Diliman claims that budots has become instrumental in cementing Duterte's populist posturing as a politician for the masses who is allegedly deeply immersed in Visayan culture.
 The captions found in DJ Love's budots dance videos, such as "Yes to Dance/ No to Drugs," can be read as support for Duterte's hardline stance on the criminalization of drug abuse.

-A number of Filipino politicians have also attempted to use budots to attract voters, most notably by Ramon Bong Revilla Jr., who ran for senator in 2019.
-He appeared on a national television advertisement dancing to budots music, which critics cited how he did not talk about any plan of governance throughout the campaign.
-Revilla won the 11th vacant Senate seat (out of 12), even doing a little dance after the official proclamation.
-DJ Love claimed that Revilla used his track without permission and asked for compensation to Camus Girls, the dance group who popularized the choreography.
+Several Filipino politicians have used budots to attract voters, most notably Ramon Bong Revilla Jr., who ran for senator in 2019.
+He appeared in a national television advertisement dancing to budots music, which critics pointed out failed to mention any governance plans during his campaign.
+Revilla won the 11th Senate seat (out of 12), even doing a little dance after the official proclamation.
+DJ Love claimed Revilla used his track without permission and demanded compensation from Camus Girls, the dance group that popularized the choreography.
 Revilla's political advertisement was listed as one of the best Filipino internet memes in 2019.
-In his column for the Daily Tribune, Larry Faraon wrote that Revilla's victory solely by dancing to budots is a reflection of the culture of elections in the Philippines.
-Meanwhile, Senator Panfilo Lacson laments the "pathetic" situation of Filipino voters who are easily swayed by stage performances of election candidates, such as cracking jokes and dancing to budots.
+In a column for Daily Tribune, Larry Faraon wrote that Revilla's victory by dancing to budots reflected the culture of elections in the Philippines.
+Senator Panfilo Lacson lamented the "pathetic" situation of Filipino voters who are easily swayed by stage performances of election candidates, such as cracking jokes and dancing to budots.

 Then-Davao City Mayor Sara Duterte-Carpio (daughter of President Duterte) questioned the use of the 1976 song Manila by Hotdog during the parade of Team Philippines at the 2019 Southeast Asian Games opening ceremony.
 She claimed the title is capital-centric and did not represent the whole country, even suggesting to use budots instead since her fellow Davaoeños "invented" it.